apache/shardingsphere/docs/document/content/user-manual/common-config/props.en.md

     sql-show: true
 ```

+## Notes

+The default value of the `max-connections-size-per-query` configuration is 1, meaning each query request can only use one connection per database instance.
+If you adjust this parameter to enable memory-restricted mode (see [Memory-Strictly Mode](/en/reference/sharding/execute.en.md/#memory_strictly-mode) for details), ensure that your database's JDBC implementation supports streaming queries or can enable them.
+For example, in MySQL, you need to set `statement.setFetchSize(Integer.MIN_VALUE)` to achieve streaming queries.### 优化后的中文描述

 ## Sample

 The example of ShardingSphere warehouse contains property configurations of various scenarios.
 Please refer to: <https://github.com/apache/shardingsphere/tree/master/examples>